Professional Licensing Credentialing, Peer Review and Medical Staff Issues

-If you have received notice from the Florida Department of Health that it is investigating a complaint against you, or considering disciplinary action against your license for any reason, you should seek counsel before you respond.
+If you have received notice from the Florida Department of Health that it is investigating a complaint against you, or is considering disciplinary action against your license for any reason, you should seek counsel before you respond.
 Christine C. Whitney, P.A. will represent you in hearings before the professional licensing boards, and represent you in administrative hearings if you dispute the facts of the allegation.
 The firm will also assist you in preventing, or managing, any reports to the National Practitioner Data Bank.

 Processing of Complaints to the Board of Medicine, Board of Nursing or other boards in the Florida Department of Health.